Shader starter kit

 • Minimal (src/minimal/) — Dark-mode-aware solid color shader that makes it easy to start your own effect, with a step-by-step walkthrough.

-Switch between demos from the style panel inside the starter kit to see how different managers plug into the same infrastructure.
+Switch between demos from the example menu next to the style panel to see how different managers plug into the same infrastructure.

 Fluid simulation

-A real-time fluid simulation that creates dynamic flows from shape interactions.
-Based on Pavel Dobryakov's WebGL fluid implementation.
+A real-time fluid simulation based on Pavel Dobryakov's WebGL fluid implementation.
+Shape movements create dynamic flows in the simulation.

 • Navier-Stokes fluid dynamics